dotkernel/dot-rbac

 Usage

-//first method, specifiy which roles do you want to check
+Specify which roles you want to check.

 $isGranted = $this->authorizationService->isGranted($permission, $roles);